ericholgate/vulgartwitter/README.md

 # Expressively vulgar: The socio-dynamics of vulgarity and its effects on sentiment analysis in social media

+*Use of the data presented here must abide by the Twitter Terms of Service and Developer Policy*

 A bi-LSTM that predicts sentiment values, utilizing vulgarity features.

 **The three possible vulgarity features are:**